eminny/eminny.github.io/README.md

 ### Front end overview

 The core functionality is built on [Vue.js](https://vuejs.org/), which handles the Single-Page-App-style routing and views. jQuery is not used since the majority of DOM updates are made through Vue.js.
-However, `src/helpers.js` contains some [jQuery-like helper functions](http://youmightnotneedjquery.com/).
+However, `src/helpers.js` contains some DOM manipulation helper functions.

 ### Structure